Kentico/xperience-component-samples/Kentico.Widget.RichText/README.md

 ## Installation

-If you want to include the Rich text editor in your project, you can install it directly via the [Kentico.EMS12.MvcComponents.Widget.RichText](https://www.nuget.org/packages/Kentico.EMS12.MvcComponents.Widget.RichText) NuGet package.

-To install the Rich text editor, run the following command in the Package Manager Console.
+If you want to include the Rich text editor in your project, install the [Kentico.EMS12.MvcComponents.Widget.RichText](https://www.nuget.org/packages/Kentico.EMS12.MvcComponents.Widget.RichText) NuGet package in your MVC project.
+Run the following command in the [Package Manager Console](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell):
 ```
 PM> Install-Package Kentico.EMS12.MvcComponents.Widget.RichText
 ```